Bot prevention: Detection techniques and avoidance

-Anti-bot protection services are offered by various internet companies, such as Cloudflare and Akamai.
+Anti-bot protection services are offered by various internet companies, such as Cloudflare, DataDome and Akamai.

 Law

 In the United States, the Better Online Tickets Sales Act (commonly known as the BOTS Act) was passed in 2016 to prevent some uses of bots in commerce.
 A year later, the United Kingdom passed similar regulations in the Digital Economy Act 2017.
 The effectiveness of these measures is disputed.